 It’s neither any famous tech-giant nor any investment conglomerate that has achieved this.
 It’s a gaming company Machine Zone, that had achieved this milestone with their game “Game of War” in 2015.

 This value is incredible and the game achieved this value with some intriguing tactics.
 What tactics did they execute?
 See the excerpt here from the original article.

 Of course, a lot of games do stuff like this, and part of Machine Zone’s success is that other studios haven’t figured out how to duplicate its money-making techniques.

 Two factors that affect your ARPU considerably

 If you’re charging like $10, $15, and $20 a month, your Average Revenue Per Paying User is going to be pretty low.

 A low ARPU means that support, infrastructure, and scaling issues hit you harder, and faster.
 You’ll face a difficult time staying in business.

 ARPPU determines loyalty among all users, those who are more loyal will pay you every month.
-In other words, the higher ARPPU has the potential to fetch more money from the existing customers.
+In other words, a higher ARPPU has the potential to fetch more money from existing customers.

-Additionally, if you’re able to have a high ARPPU relative to the value you’re providing or the revenue of the company, you know you have a product that’s driving a better value ratio.
+Additionally, if you’re able to have a high Average Revenue Per Paying User relative to the value you’re providing or the revenue of the company, you know you have a product that’s driving a better value ratio.

 Indicates your business’ financial health